inQWIRE/SQIR/README.md

 To install our dependencies we recommend using [opam](https://opam.ocaml.org/doc/Install.html).
 A typical workflow on a new computer is:
 1. Install opam
 2. Set up a new switch with a recent version of OCaml (e.g. `opam switch create voqc 4.10.0`)
-3. Install dependencies with `opam install coq dune zarith batteries openQASM` (note: installing Coq will take a while!)
+3. Install dependencies with `opam install coq dune zarith openQASM` (note: installing Coq will take a while!)

 ## Directory Contents